Chasedog98/PhotonPi/README.md

 This is a shareable camera feed for others to view.
 If no camera feed is present make sure flash is enabled.

 7. Go to photonpi.local/home.html this is the user interface of PhotonPi, take a look around.
-These pages are user changable through HTML, Java, and PHP.
+These pages are user changeable through HTML, Java, and PHP.

 ## Connecting to the Photon:
 1. Solder a 3 pin header to UART1 located near the USB port on the board.
 Solder a 3 pin header to the the pi as shown below.